DavidNCamelo/Olympic/README.md

-# Olympic Scraping
+# Olympic Games Dataset | Medal and Event Data Extraction

-After spending considerable time searching for a complete dataset of all historical Modern Olympic Games, the results were still limited.
-So, with my basic web scraping skills, I set out to retrieve as much data as possible on all events.
+If you've been searching for a complete dataset of historical Modern Olympic Games but found limited results, this repository is your solution.
+Using basic web scraping techniques, this project gathers detailed data on Olympic events, medals, and athletes, directly from the official website (https://olympics.com/en/olympic-games)

-This repository contains the scripts developed to gather that data, with adjustments to accommodate updates made to the Olympic website (https://olympics.com/en/olympic-games) for recent events.
-It was challenging to retrieve data for past games, while the new website structure makes it easier to access detailed information on athletes and competitions.
+The repository contains scripts and tools to extract and update data for each Olympic session, making it a valuable resource for researchers, data analysts, and sports enthusiasts.
+Whether you're analyzing historical trends or visualizing medal counts, you'll find the data you need here.

 ## Class scripts